Sarah Drew

 Sarah Drew (born October 1, 1980) is an American actress and director.
 She is known for her roles as Stacy Rowe in the MTV animated series Daria (1997–2001), Hannah Rogers in The WB family drama series Everwood (2004–2006), and Dr. April Kepner in the ABC medical drama series Grey's Anatomy (2009–18; 2021–22).
 She currently plays the lead role of Emily Lane in the Hallmark Christmas mystery series Mistletoe Murders (2024-present).

-Early life
+Early life and education

 Drew was born and raised in Stony Brook, New York, where she attended The Stony Brook School.
 Her mother, Dr. Jeannie Drew, taught biology at an independent private school for girls in Manhattan.
 Her father, the Rev. Charles Drew, is the senior pastor at Emmanuel Presbyterian Church in New York City.
 Her brother, Allen Drew, is a pastor at Mt.
 Airy Community Church in Philadelphia and director of an a cappella group at Germantown Friends School.
 She received a bachelor's degree in drama from the University of Virginia in 2002.
 Her second cousin is actor Ben McKenzie.